Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 What is the Cook Islands Electrical Outlet?

 How are you going to charge your phone or your GoPro after getting some sweet turtle shots in Rarotonga and the Cook Islands?!
-Well, the Cook Islands has Type 1 power plugs with 240v AC 50Hz, so if your appliances don’t fit the electrical outlets and/or require a different voltage or frequency, then you’re going to need a travel adapter and maybe even a convertor.
-Makes sense?
-If not, this in-depth guide on the Cook Islands electrical outlet will make it so.
+Well, the Cook Islands have Type I (i) power plugs with 240V AC 50Hz, so if your appliances don’t fit the electrical outlets and/or require a different voltage or frequency, then you’re going to need a travel adapter and maybe even a converter.

 For more essential travel tips for the Cook Islands, be sure to head over to the 30 Tips for Travelling in Rarotonga & the Cook Islands.